 InformationWe collect and disseminate health related data, particularly with cancer, malaria and AIDS.

-EducationWe educate the public mainly through radio and television programs, organized community classes and events, social counseling programs, school curriculum enhancement and educational handouts.
+EducationWe educate the public mainly through social media, radio and television programs, organized community workshops and events, and informational handouts.

 We are working tirelessly to grow our network of information and support services, and we need you.